The biggest Call of Duty tournament shines light on growth of esports

 A number of factors are at play for esports to garner the same level of popularity as mainstream sports like football, baseball, basketball and fútbol everywhere but the U.S., some of which are within the control of the gaming industry and some that are not.

-This week, CoD Champs is underway.
-It’s the grand finale to a year-long season of Call of Duty: Infinite Warfare, and the first-place team will take home $400,000, the largest chunk of the $1.5 million prize pool for the tournament.
+This week, CWL Champs is underway.
+It’s the grand finale to a year-long season of Call of Duty: Infinite Warfare, and the first-place team will take home $600,000, the largest chunk of the $1.5 million prize pool for the tournament.
 Call of Duty: Infinite Warfare is the No. 4 competitive video game in terms of earnings, according to e-Sports Earnings.
 And it’s through the lens of this franchise, its competitive history and this particular tournament that we can look at the various ingredients necessary to take esports into the mainstream.

 Infrastructure